zcutlip/pyweb/readme.md

 *PyWeb* doesn't daemonize because daemonizing is deprecated under `launchd`.
 If you need it to daemonize, you can probably use the [daemon(1)](http://www.libslack.org/daemon/) command.

+### Questions

+**Q:** You know you can just use `python -m SimpleHTTPServer`, right?
+**A:** Yes.

+**Q:** Having a webserver running 24/7 out of your home directory is a terrible idea.
+**A:** That's not actually a question, but I'll address it anyway. *Is* it a terrible idea?
+I honestly don't know, but I think as long as it only binds to `localhost` it's probably okay.
+If it's not and you can show me, I'd like that.
+I'll learn something in the process.

+**Q:** Why do you need to serve content to yourself out of your home directory?
+**A:** It's probably just me, but I have a variety of stuff cached offline that I'd like to view in a web browser, such as [Python documentation](https://docs.python.org/3/download.html), and I'd like to have it available all the time without thinking about it, even when I'm away from the internet.